Navigation for News Categories

 Foot traffic is light on Auckland's Queen St. Photo: RNZ / Duoya Lu

-Auckland's CBD has been grappling with a downturn in recent years that has emerged in a maelstrom of factors - the construction of the City Rail Link, lingering impact of Covid, dwindling foot traffic, rising crime rates and a sluggish economy.
+Auckland's CBD has been grappling with a downturn in recent years that has emerged in a maelstrom of factors relating to the construction of the City Rail Link, lingering impact of Covid, dwindling foot traffic, rising crime rates and a sluggish economy.

-To attract more visitors to the city centre, Heart of the City is currently in the middle of a month-long food campaign aimed at revitalising the hospitality sector.
+To attract more visitors to the city center, Heart of the City is currently in the middle of a month-long food campaign aimed at revitalizing the hospitality sector.

-Yet some Chinese restaurant owners in the CBD say that turning a profit is now more difficult than it had been during Covid.
+Yet some Chinese restaurant owners in the CBD say that turning a profit is now worse than it had been during Covid.

-The business association of Auckland's city centre said sales and foot traffic in the June quarter had declined year on year, with overall spending down 13 percent in the month of June alone.
+The business association of Auckland's city centre said sales and foot traffic in the June quarter had declined year on year, with overall spending down 13% in the month of June alone.

 Yue Zhang, owner of Biang Biang, said patronage at his restaurant had dropped by at least 30 percent in the past six months compared to the same period last year.